ljc91122/AIML401/Assignment1/specs.md

 ```
 Methods:

-constructor: # the parameter it takes is a python list object, if no prameter is given, the an empty list should be created.
+constructor: # the parameter it takes is a python list object, if no parameter is given, then an empty list should be created.
-get_n(): # get the length of the list, should be zero if it is a empty list.
+get_n(): # get the length of the list, should be zero if it is an empty list.
 add_number(num): # add one integer to the end of the list.
 You should check if the given parameter is a valid integer or not.
 If not then ignore.
 Update n.
 delete_number(): # delete the last entry of the list.
 Update n.
 ```

-**MyIntegerList** class inherits the above class by adding additional method called binary_search(num):
+**MyIntegerList** class inherits the above class by adding two additional methods called binary_search_main(num) and binary_search(num, list):

-binary_search implements the binary search algorithm in a recursive way (it calls itself).
-The function takes one integer as the parameter, it gives the index of the number if it exists in the list or -1 if not.
+binary_search_main(num) takes one integer as the parameter, it gives the index of the number if it exists in the list or -1 if not.
+It calls a recursive funciton binary_search(num,list) which takes two parameters: an integer and a python list.

+binary_search(num, list) implements the binary search algorithm in a recursive way (it calls itself).

 ```
 Example use case:

 mylist = MyIntegerList([1,3,4,6,6,7,8])
-mylist.binary_search(4)
+mylist.binary_search_main(4)
 # The output should be 2
-mylist.binary_search(2)
+mylist.binary_search_main(2)
+# The output should be -1
+mylist.add_number(9)
+mylist.binary_search_main(9)
+# The output should be 7
+mylist.delete_number()
+mylist.binary_search_main(9)
 # The output should be -1
 ```